Sarah Drummond talks about learnings and best practice in procuring service design.

 This could all be smoother.

-Try to look ahead in your commissioning by thinking two to three months before you want to start.
+Try to look ahead in your commissioning cycle by thinking two to three months before you want to start.
 This means you’ll get a fresh team ready to work on your project without trying to finish off other projects.

 6. Tell us your hypothesis upfront